kanyshaiosmonova/Frontend-Mentor-Challenges/profile-card-component/README.md

 ## The challenge

-I tried to build out this order summary card component and get it looking as close to the design as possible.
+I tried to build out this profile  card component and get it looking as close to the design as possible.

 ## Got feedback for me?